 Everything I know about Deno

-28 min read
+45 min read

-7466 words
+12197 words

-This course is a living document, which means I'll be updating it regularly with new content and examples.
+This guide is a living document, which means I'll be updating it regularly with new content and examples.
 I'm here to help you learn and answer any questions you might have.
 So, let's get started!

 If you're interested in being notified about new parts or in general about things I do and write about, head over to my newsletter and subscribe.
 I would really appreaciate it!